Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/19-aie_external_io_sv/README.md

 ## Section 5: More on Traffic Generators

 This tutorial talks about Verilog/SV based traffic generators and users can also try C-based/Python based traffic generators with AIE.
-For more details, refer the tutorial [16-external-traffic-generator-aie](https://gitenterprise.xilinx.com/swm/Vitis-Tutorials/tree/2022.2_next/AI_Engine_Development/Feature_Tutorials/16-external-traffic-generator-aie).
+For more details, please refer the tutorial [16-external-traffic-generator-aie](../16-external-traffic-generator-aie)

 You can also integrate traffic generators with AIE flows i.e., AIEsim/x86sim or emulation flows i.e., SW emulation or HW emulation.
 For more details, refer [Adding-Traffic-Generators-to-Your-Design](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Adding-Traffic-Generators-to-Your-Design).